 If you’re visiting Sydney then you’ll probably want to stay a bit longer, depending on the ages of the children.

-I managed fine with the nine year olds.
-I wouldn’t have gone with so many younger children unless there were other adults around to help – and make sure they didn’t throw themselves in for a swim.
+I managed fine with the nine-year-olds.
+I wouldn’t have gone with so many younger children unless there were other adults around to help.

 So who’s planning a trip to Cockatoo Island?